It can be hard to find the sweet spot when making an offer on a home, but the home-buying process involves more than naming a price.

-You might find a property that’s well priced.
-But chances are, when making an offer on a house, you’ll want to make some price adjustments if you feel that it’s priced too high or needs a lot of work.
+You might find a property that’s fairly well-priced and consider coming in close to asking, but you may want to adjust your offer if you feel that it’s priced too high or needs a lot of work.

 • A common way to break down a listing amount is by price per square foot, but that often includes only the heated, livable spaces.
-It can (and should) be higher than average for the area if the home includes extra rooms like a garage or attic, outbuildings, or extra land, which add to its value.
+A home can (and should) be priced higher than average for the area if it includes extra rooms like a garage or attic, outbuildings, or extra land, which add to its value.
 Superior workmanship or permitting in place for potential changes can also play a role in increasing a price.

-• Check the home’s history on the Multiple Listing Service (MLS) .
-It records every single transaction related to the house, including previous buy and sell dates, price fluctuations, and how long the home has been on the market.
+• Check the home’s history on the multiple listing service.
+It records every transaction related to the house, including previous buy and sell dates, price fluctuations, and how long the home has been on the market.
 It can give you a good idea of where the sellers are coming from in terms of what they paid for the property.

-• Take a look at the other listings in the area that have recently sold.
+• Take a look at other properties in the area that have recently sold.
 Is the price per square foot more or less than the home you have your eye on?
-One key to an accurate read on the local market is to ensure you’re comparing apples to apples when it comes to the number of bedrooms, bathrooms, square footage, garage space and other amenities.
+One key to an accurate read on the local market is to ensure that you’re comparing apples to apples when it comes to the number of bedrooms, bathrooms, square footage, garage space, and other amenities.
 Your broker can likely provide what are known as “comparables” for the area to help with this process.

 2. Incorporate All the Fees

-It can also be important to take a look at other factors not directly related to the price of the property that could affect your overall cash flow.
-One big consideration is closing costs, which average around 2 to 5% of the total cost of your home depending upon location and other factors and include all the things that go along with the process, such as transfer tax, inspections and real-estate agent commissions.
+It can also be important to look at factors not directly related to the price of the property that could affect your overall cash flow.
+One big consideration is closing costs, which typically average 2% to 6% of the total cost of the home.
+So let’s say you are considering a $400,000 mortgage; the closing costs (origination fees, title search, any points, and more) would be between $8,000 and $24,000.

-Some of these costs are traditionally split by the buyer and seller, but if you’re short on cash, you may consider a higher offer price as long as the seller pays your portion of the closing costs.
+Some closing costs are traditionally split by the buyer and seller, but if you’re short on cash, you may consider a higher offer price as long as the seller pays your portion of the closing costs.

-Earnest money is a good faith deposit that the buyer places with the offer upfront, usually amounting to around 1% of the offer price, to show that they are serious.
-It’s held in escrow by the title company, and showing purchase intent is one way to help a buyer get to the top of the seller’s list.
+It’s held in escrow by the title company.
+Showing purchase intent in this way can help a buyer get to the top of the seller’s list.

-Also referred to as “Earnest Money Deposit,” or EMD customs and laws can vary from state to state, even from county to county so it’s important to understand the laws surrounding EMDs in your state that determine when the money is (and isn’t) refundable.
+Customs and laws pertaining to an earnest money deposit can vary from state to state, and even from county to county, so it’s important to understand the rules that determine when the money is (and isn’t) refundable.

 4. Protect Yourself With Contingencies

-The time between a signed offer and closing day is called the due diligence period, and it’s when the buyer will set up a home inspection, appraisal, and possibly a land survey or other inspections for specialty items, such as a septic system or a pool, and the lender will order an appraisal.
+The time between a signed offer and closing day is called the due diligence period, and it’s when the buyer will normally set up a home inspection and possibly a land survey or other inspections for specialty items, such as a septic system or a pool, and the lender will order an appraisal.

-But, since the contract is signed prior to any inspections taking place, including contingencies within the offer gives you an out in case you discover something during the process that’s a deal-breaker.
+Because the contract is signed before inspections and the appraisal take place, contingencies give you an out if you discover a deal-breaker.

-• Appraisal: If the appraisal comes back lower than the agreed-upon price, the seller and buyer may find themselves renegotiating.
-In this instance, longer contingency periods are better in order to ensure that the home is really the right one for you.
+• Appraisal.
+If the appraisal comes back lower than the agreed-upon price, the seller and buyer may find themselves renegotiating.

-• Inspection: The buyer usually has 10 days after signing the contract to order an inspection, and the contingency remains in place until it comes back without uncovering any major issues with the property that were previously unknown.
+• Inspection.
+The buyer usually has 10 days after signing the contract to order an inspection, and the contingency remains in place until it comes back without uncovering any major issues with the property that were previously unknown.
 Based on the findings, the buyer can cancel the contract or negotiate repairs or the purchase price, which may be referred to as seller concessions if they agree to pay.

-• Title: This is a legal document that shows the home’s past and present owners, as well as any liens or judgments against the property.
-If any title disputes are unable to be resolved before closing, you have the option to leave the sale.
+• Title search.
+A preliminary title report shows the home’s past and present owners and any liens or judgments against the property.
+If any title disputes are unable to be resolved before closing, you have the option to exit the sale.

 5. Submit a Written Offer

 In real estate, the best way to make an offer official is to put it in writing.
-If you’re working with a real estate agent, they will have a form that you can fill out together that lists the offer price, contingencies, and covers all the state rules and regulations.
+If you’re working with a real estate agent, the agent will have a form that you can fill out together that lists the offer price and contingencies and covers all the state rules and regulations.

-If you’re flying solo, it’s important to work with a real-estate attorney or title company in order to make sure your offer covers all the necessary legal language and is legally valid.
+If you’re flying solo, working with a real estate lawyer or title company can help to ensure that your offer covers all the necessary legal language and is legally valid.

-This concept goes both ways, too.
-As the buyer, it’s a smart idea to make sure all correspondence, counter-offers, and property disclosures are put in writing by the seller as well.
+This concept goes both ways.
+As the buyer, it’s a smart idea to make sure all correspondence, counteroffers, and property disclosures are put in writing by the seller as well.

 6. Move Ahead, Move On, or Move Things Around

-Once you submit your written offer, one of three things is likely to happen.
-The seller can either sign the document as-is and enter a binding contract, reject the offer outright, or submit a counter-offer.
+Once you submit your written offer, one of three things is likely to happen: The sellers sign the document and enter into a binding contract, they reject the offer outright, or they submit a counteroffer.

-In this last case, the seller might counter back with changes that are better suited to them.
-(If your offer includes a price reduction to accommodate for repairs, for example, the seller might ask for the full asking price and offer a credit back at closing instead.)
+In this last case, the sellers might counter back with changes that are better suited to them.
+(If your offer includes a price reduction to accommodate repair costs, for example, the seller might ask for the full asking price and offer a credit back at closing instead.)

-This puts the ball back in the buyer’s court for approval, rejection, or another counter-offer, and it keeps going back and forth until both parties agree to the terms and sign the document.
-From there, the due diligence period begins.
+A counteroffer puts the ball back in the buyer’s court for approval, rejection, or another counteroffer, and it can keep going back and forth until both parties agree to the terms and sign the document or one party calls it a day.

-The contingencies are there to give you a way out in the event of some unforeseen issue, but what if you just decide you don’t want the house?
+Contingencies give you a way out in the event of some unforeseen issue, but what if you just decide you don’t want the house?
 Cold feet can be a real thing!

-At that point, the sellers may be well within their rights to walk away with your earnest money, it is recommended that you consult with your agent or attorney to understand the full consequences of changing your mind.
+At that point, the sellers may be well within their rights to walk away with your earnest money if you don’t decide to move forward.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.